Like an Advent calendar loaded with sugary treats, the days leading up to Christmas in Portland hold an abundance of

 Need some grown-up time?
 Toast the season with pals at the Holiday Ale Festival in Pioneer Courthouse Square, which boasts more than 50 seasonal craft brews and a special Sunday Beer Brunch.

 Anyone who appreciates a good carol will love Portland’s Singing Christmas Tree, an annual showcase of both traditional and contemporary holiday music, performed by more than 350 singers, dancers, local actors and a live orchestra.
 Choir lovers should also catch The Most Wonderful Season by the Portland Gay Men’s Chorus.
 And get ready to clap and shout along with the region’s premier gospel singers at Gospel Christmas, another annual Oregon Symphony production.

 Traditionalists may prefer to ring in the season with more classical fare, such as Handel’s Messiah performed by the the Portland Baroque Orchestra.
-They’ll also enjoy Comfort & Joy, a matinee concert of classical Christmas music presented by the Oregon Symphony.
+They’ll also enjoy Comfort & Joy, a concert of classical Christmas music presented by the Oregon Symphony.

 For a creative twist on holiday tunes, try the annual Tuba Christmas concert, where more than 300 tubas play in the middle of downtown Portland at Pioneer Courthouse Square.